 The technology may sound complicated, but in practice it’s surprisingly easy to use torrents.
 It won’t be as straightforward as clicking to download a file, and it can be challenging to find good-quality content, especially if you’re looking for movies or TV shows.
 But with a little patience and the right resources, torrenting will open up a new world of downloads for you to browse and enjoy.

 - Download a torrent client such as Deluge (Windows, Mac, Linux).
 There are some torrent clients for iOS and Android, but it’s best to stick with PC whenever possible.

 - Search for a torrent to download.
 Use an indexer or tracker to find your favorite content.
-Check out the best private torrenting sites and alternatives to Extratorrent for some suggestions.

 - Download the torrent file or click the provided magnet link.

 - If your torrent client doesn’t automatically start, open it and add the torrent manually.